SlimIO/Registry/README.md

 <details>
     <summary>GET : /addon/:addonName</summary>

-Get an addon by name
+Get a given addon by his name

 Return a data structure like:
 ```ts